 \section{Abstract}

 The opacity of massive pretraining corpora in Large Language Models (LLMs) raises significant privacy and copyright concerns, making pretraining data detection a critical challenge.
-Existing state-of-the-art methods typically rely on token likelihoods, yet they often overlook the divergence from the model's top-1 prediction and local correlation between adjacent tokens.
+Existing state-of-the-art methods typically rely on token likelihoods, yet they often overlook the gap between the target token and the model's top-1 prediction, as well as local correlations between adjacent tokens.
 In this work, we propose Gap-K\%, a novel pretraining data detection method grounded in the optimization dynamics of LLM pretraining.
 By analyzing the next-token prediction objective, we observe that discrepancies between the model’s top-1 prediction and the target token induce strong gradient signals, which are explicitly penalized during training.
 Motivated by this, Gap-K\% leverages the log probability gap between the top-1 predicted token and the target token, incorporating a sliding window strategy to capture local correlations and mitigate token-level fluctuations.
-Extensive experiments on the WikiMIA and MIMIR benchmarks demonstrate that Gap-K\% achieves state-of-the-art performance, consistently outperforming prior baselines across various model sizes and input lengths\footnote{The code is available at \url{https://github.com/meaoww/gap-k}.}.
+Extensive experiments on the WikiMIA and MIMIR benchmarks demonstrate that Gap-K\% achieves state-of-the-art performance, consistently outperforming prior baselines across various model sizes and input lengths\footnote{Code: \url{https://github.com/meaoww/gap-k}.}.